-You Don’t Have to Spend a Fortune on a Stunning Concrete Fireplace—We Did It for $215
+You Don’t Have to Spend a Fortune on a Concrete Fireplace—This Couple Did It for $236

-For Dan and Sarah Pollio, the husband-and-wife DIY duo of Joinery and Design Co., the heart of the home isn’t the kitchen—it’s the hearth.
-Before settling into their newly built Minnesota house just two months ago, the couple decided to take their living room fireplace into their own hands.
+For Dan and Sarah Pollio, the husband-and-wife team of Joinery and Design Co., the heart of the home isn’t the kitchen—it’s the hearth.
+Before settling into their newly built Minnesota house, the couple decided to take their living room fireplace into their own hands.
 “I really wanted to have an organic, textured feel for the fireplace,” shares Sarah.
 “Dan and I started looking into stucco, but eventually we realized it just wasn’t in our budget.
-Then we came up with this concept of a concrete look.”
+Then we came up with this concept of a DIY concrete fireplace look.”

 - ½-inch Durock ($80)